JACKSONVILLE – Now, it's on the next task.

 Bradley emphasized the need to play better at EverBank when speaking to players as the team gathered to begin full preparations for the Cardinals Wednesday.

-“We’ve got to focus on what we need to focus on to get better and play better at home,” wide receiver
+"We've got to focus on what we need to focus on to get better and play better at home," wide receiver Cecil Shorts III said.
+"This is our town and we should want to be able to come here and play excellent, have it be to our advantage.

 "We won last week, and we need to get it done this week and play well at home."